 Aporeto: Through this tool, you can program and enforce security policies as per your requirements.
 The main purpose of this tool is to encrypt the workloads between the containers.

-Containers help organizations to deploy products faster, reduce their cycle time while keeping the product quality intact.
-If anything, the popularity of containers will increase as more and more organizations are turning to a DevOps mindset.
+The rising positive role of containers in DevOps is undeniable as it helps organizations to deploy products faster, reduce their cycle time while keeping the product quality intact.
+If anything, the popularity will increase as more and more organizations are turning to a DevOps mindset.

 If making your applications reliable and resource optimal is one of your top priorities, then talk to us.
 Our DevOps CoE team would help with defining your end-to-end containerization strategy and implementation.